tsnellgrove/dark_castle3/doc/story.md

 - The former (evil) High Priest becomes a Vampire
 - Krill as satire of Trump (orange skin, fake hair, upside down holly book, "Goblins First")
 - But need to avoid getting too serious; keep the silly and quirky vibe
+- The minions uses dark magic (provided by Krill) to corrupt the castle and transform inhabitants into animals
+- Durring DC2, Krill is revealed as the source of the corruption and the minions are transformmed...,
+- But the curse is not reversed (due to Krill still being in power, etc)

-CD2 Ideas:
+DC2 Ideas:
 - Princess Saffron is actually Tabitha, senior member of the Circle of Enchanters, in disguise
 - Tabitha is a member of the Enchanter's Circle and the real brains / pragmatist behind it (not Belboz)
+- The real Princess Tabitha died from illness in childhood but her heartbroken parents couldn't face announcing
+- Tabitha was visiting when the Steward's messenger arrived and substitued herself for the Princess
+- Burt travels back in time to save Princess Saffron (and hopes to get a date with her)
+- But Burt is really destined for Cecily - but he needs some lessons in romance first
+- These he'll get from Saffron - who ends up liking Burt - but isn't a perfect match - and has obligations
-- This is why Tabitha must leave - she knows the Prophesy and must warn the circle about Krill
+- After failed summons Tabitha must leave - she knows the Enchanter Prophesy and must warn the circle about Krill
 - (the idea being that Krill's evil plans are revealed in DC2)
 - Alas, magic ends just when Tabitha, at long last, returns to right the darkness of Dark Castle
 - The novice enchanter who saves the day in Enchanter is a minor non-descript character in DC2